christofmuc/KnobKraft-orm/README.md

 For the restless Prophet 12 testing thanks and a medal for most comments on a ticket go to @Andy2No!

 Thanks also go to @gnidorah and @dukzcry for reporting bugs with the RefaceDX implementation, which were fixed!
 Thanks to @GriffReborn for bug reports with the Virus B implementation!
 Big shout out over to gearslutz' @Behrmoog, who did the first three synth adaptations on his own, brave and fearless!
 Special thanks to @windo who spent nights testing the Korg MS2000 to make it work, despite me being too stupid to understand a quite clear sysex documentation!
 Also many thanks to @markusschloesser for great feedback and inquisitive persistence!

+For bug reports, thanks to Iulian from the Facebook M1000 group!

 ## About the author